ocroz/wsl2-pres/transcript.md

 See now, the client is running on Windows architecture, and the server is running on a Linux architecture, your WSL2.

+Still need to manage docker the graphical way?
+Check the alternatives like [portainer](https://www.portainer.io/blog/portainer-your-docker-gui-for-your-ubuntu-linux-desktop).

 # Docker / Podman : Test our installation

 Let's start a docker or podman container on WSL2, and share the ssh socker with the container, so from within the container, you have access to the ssh keys which you loaded into Windows Pageant.